 Your health and safety is of utmost importance to us.
 We are dedicated to providing all our clients and staff with a save environment in which to offer our health services.

-The Bedford Orthopedic Health Centre (BOHC) is pleased to announce that we are re-opening on June 8, 2020 as per the guidance of Dr. R.Strang’s (Nova Scotia’s Chief Medical Health Officer, CMHO) announcement.
+The Bedford Orthopedic Health Centre (BOHC) is pleased to announce that we have been re-opened since June 8, 2020 as per the guidance of Dr. R.Strang’s (Nova Scotia’s Chief Medical Health Officer, CMHO) announcement.

 Please rest assured that we are implementing the CMHO recommendations with regards to use of Infection Control Procedures (ICP) and use of Personal Protective Equipment (PPE) whenever possible at the clinic.

 Please be advised that our rates have increased as a result of losses due to Covid-19

 A “New Normal” requires new ways of operating at BOHC.

 As such we are providing you with the new clinic protocols as they pertain to your attendance for therapy at the Bedford Orthopedic Health Centre.